 “And in recent years I’ve become increasingly interested in leadership, and the importance of considering a wide range of perspectives in decision making.

-“To do this, it’s clear that women have to have a voice.
+“To do this, it’s clear that women have to have a voice.”

-She’s excited about the journey and optimistic about humanity’s capacity to turn climate change around.
+Fern’s optimistic about humanity’s capacity to turn climate change around.
 “I really do feel a strong sense of possibility for some extraordinary and amazing things to develop.